-Observations are received in BUFR format and are pre-processed by SCRIPTS/GEN/premwimg for conical-scanning imagers and SCRIPTS/GEN/prelcrad for sounders.
+Observations are received in BUFR format and are pre-processed by SCRIPTS/ECF_AN/bufr_prescreen.ecf.
+The specific screening configuration for each instrument is set in SCRIPTS/GEN/prepare_prescreen_config.
 Observations part of the all-sky path are given codetype 215 (see ODB/CMA2ODB/buf2cmat_new).

-For imagers, SATRAD/PROGRAMS/bufr_grid_screen is called to do superobbing.
-Observations are put onto a Gaussian grid corresponding to T255 resolution, but with every second point removed to reduce data volumes.
-Observations within 60 k of the grid point centres are averaged together to form a superob.
-This brings the relatively high observation resolution of microwave imagers (up to 10 km) down to roughly the scale of clouds in the IFS model.
-The superobbing is done by computing the numerical mean of all BUFR fields, except longitude and latitude, which are taken to be those of the grid-point, and the observation time, which comes from the last observation meaned.
-This program also allows a further thinning of the data by keeping only observations associated with grid points at every nth longitude and mth latitude.
+For every all-sky instrument except AMSU-A, SATRAD/PROGRAMS/bufr_grid_screen_parallel is called to do superobbing.
+Observations are put onto a Gaussian grid: currently N256 (40 km) for imagers and N200 (50 km) for humidity sounders.
+The superob is a simple average of all observations whose geolocation falls within the Gaussian grid box, though a minimum number of observations are required per box to create a superob, a minimum that varies by instrument.
+In addition to greatly reducing data volume, this step brings the variable observation resolution of microwave instruments (as small as 10 km) to roughly the scale of clouds in the IFS model (Duncan et al., 2024).
+The superobbing is done by computing the numerical mean of most BUFR fields, except longitude and latitude, which are taken to be those of the grid-point, the observation time, which comes from the last observation averaged, and non-continuous fields such as bit flags and azimuth angles.